D4RKONION/fgcireland.com/content/posts/2025-11-09-irish-fighting-post-ed1-draft/index.md

 # IGM

-### 2XKO

 Holy moly what a banger.
 The royal marine has been a favourite venue of mine since last W-IGM and it didn't disappoint this year.
-We also were sponsored by riot games for setups and Tuko money (wow riot thanks games).
+We also were sponsored by Riot Games for setups and Tuko money (wow riot thanks games).

+### 2XKO

 Debuting 2XKO into Éire's major tournament scene, with an excellent, tense Grand Finals reset performed by Strawberry to beat Aggu and secure a huge Riot paycheck, yay — It might be said that something should be done about that Teemo character, he looked a little uninteractive, although it might've been said.
 Hot Stuff!